allenjunghuang/ImageProcessing/README.md

 # Image Augmentor

-This application demonstrate popular image processing algorithms.

-Decoding the PCX formate images.
+This application demonstrate popular image processing algorithms with PCX formate images.

 ## Geometric Operations

 - Rotation

+  Perform forward and backward rotation.

 - Zoom

+  Zoom-in the image by averaging and zoom-out by subsampling.

-- Cartesian to Polar Coordinate Transformation
+- Cartesian to Polar

+  Transfrom an image from Cartesian to polar coordinate.
+This transformation is useful for a circular image analysis.

 ## Point Processing